 While they were unable to reach robust conclusions regarding the effectiveness of peer-led interventions for young people, Harden and colleagues made a number of recommendations for the development and evaluation of such interventions.13 Although other guidelines for the development and evaluation of complex sexual health interventions have been devised,18 those of Harden and colleagues are, as far as we are aware, the only ones specifically developed to guide the development and evaluation of peer-led interventions for young people.
 Their criteria for intervention development were informed by the following perspectives: that young people should actively participate in meeting their own health needs,19 that adolescents are not a homogenous group with uniform needs7 and that peer-led health promotion is best delivered in the context of wider sociocultural and economic health promotion strategies.20 In addition, the authors highlighted the importance of understanding the contribution that peer-led education can offer to wider health promotion strategies.

-The recommendations developed by Harden and colleagues were supported by findings from their review.
+The criteria developed by Harden and colleagues were supported by findings from their review.
 First, echoing other authors,21 Harden and colleagues recommended that the health needs and views of the target group be assessed; they provided examples of how specific programs in their review used this information to tailor interventions to a particular context.
-Second, given the challenges that they identified within peer-led education interventions—including resource constraints, conflicting value systems and constraints on young people’s autonomy (especially in schools)—they recommended that the specific boundaries of working partnerships with young people be established prior to project implementation, such that the roles of researchers and youth are clearly defined.
+Second, given the challenges that they identified within peer-led education interventions—including resource constraints, conflicting value systems and constraints on young people's autonomy (especially in schools)—they recommended that the specific boundaries of working partnerships with young people be established prior to project implementation, such that the roles of researchers and youth are clearly defined.
 Third, they noted that evidence suggests that the beneficiaries of peer-led sex education include the peer educators themselves; thus, they recommended the evaluation of the effects that peer education has on peer educators, and of reciprocal education, in which each member of a target population alternates between being an educator and a recipient.
-Fourth, they recommended that both quantitative and qualitative methods (and if possible, an integration of the two) be used to evaluate outcomes and processes.* Fifth, they concluded that the important characteristics of peer educators are unclear and recommended that to help elucidate the matter, authors describe how peer educators were recruited and selected.
-Finally, they recommended that young people’s views regarding the intervention, including negative views, be fully reported.
+Fourth, they recommended that both quantitative and qualitative methods (and if possible, an integration of the two) be used to evaluate outcomes and processes.* Fifth, they concluded that the important characteristics of peer educators are unclear and recommended that, to help elucidate the matter, authors describe how peer educators were recruited and selected.
+Finally, they recommended that young peoples' views regarding the intervention, including negative views, be fully reported.

 We conducted a systematic review and methodological appraisal of randomized and quasi-randomized controlled trials of peer-led sex education interventions.
 We also evaluated the extent to which Harden's recommendations for the development and evaluation of peer-led interventions have been addressed in studies published since 1998.